Traveling solo as a boomer is as good as any anti-aging cream.

-Be just a little intrepid and the world will tilt on its axis to deliver experiences you would never get traveling with someone else – never mind staying at home.
+Be just a little intrepid and your world will tilt on its axis.
+You'll enjoy experiences you would never get traveling with someone else – never mind staying at home.

 Solo travel is the amazing opportunity to pursue your own interests at your own pace without compromise and, at the same time, access aspects of yourself and the world that are otherwise inaccessible.
-It is an experience you need.
+It is an experience everyone needs.

 Why is Solo Travel Great for Boomers?

-You can explore new interests.
-If you spent most of your life surrounded by and responsible to others, the opportunity to travel alone can be a gateway to new interests.
-Whether it’s music or hiking or whatever, try something new.
-Maybe you wouldn’t go to a bar by yourself at home but on the road in a town like New Orleans, how could you possibly stay in with all that music around you.
+- You can explore new interests.
+Solo travel can be a gateway to new interests.
+Whether it's music or hiking or discovering like I did last month that I like champagne, try something new.
+Maybe you wouldn't go to a bar by yourself at home but on the road in a town like Nashville, how could you possibly stay in with all that music around you.
 Perhaps hiking is not part of your lifestyle but if you find yourself in the Lake District of England you may just find a new love.
 From pottery making to yoga, if something has struck you as enticing but unlikely to fit into your lifestyle at home, try it while traveling solo.

-Cross-generational conversations open my eyes.
-They break me out of my limited world and give me a better understanding of the issues faced by others.
+- Your world expands with Cross-generational conversations.
+Talking with people younger and older than me breaks me out of my limited world and gives me a better understanding of the issues faced by others.
 And they amuse me.
 I remember walking down a street in Italy with an American man in his twenties.
 He turned to look back at a beautiful young woman who had passed us and said to me, “I love Italian women.
 They have great junk in the trunk.”
-Really?!? 🙂 To have such access to young attitudes is a wonderful if not curious and sometimes disturbing thing.
+Really?!?
+To have such access to young attitudes is a wonderful if not curious and sometimes disturbing thing.

 Great Destinations for Solo Travel Boomers